salopeknet/SIMrw/README.md

 *-ONEFILE: This is one single executable file, which gets self-extracted at each program start to some temp-directory.<br>This is the first choice and should work for most of you guys!<br>

 *-ONEDIR: This is a single directory distribution with all needed files/librarys which you unpack manually.
-Then you can start SIMrw directly from there.<br> This version could be slightly quicker, as it doesn't self-extract ever time at startup like ONEFILE-version.<br>
+Then you can start SIMrw directly from there.<br> This version could be slightly quicker, as it doesn't self-extract every time at startup like ONEFILE-version.<br>

 > [!NOTE]
 > On macOS you'll have run it with ```[option]+[Right Click] -> Open``` the first time to confirm the security warning.<br>